 1. Take the Architecture of Money and Power Financial District Walking Tour

-To be honest, you can book this private tour with us and bookmark the activities on the rest of the list for more exploring afterwards.
+To be honest, you can book this private group tour with us and bookmark the activities on the rest of the list for more exploring afterwards.
 The Architecture of Money and Power Financial District Walking Tour breezes through the highs and lows of Chicago finance and trade.
 The 2.25-hour tour delves into tales of greed and generosity amidst the area’s stately Beaux Arts banks and Art Deco skyscrapers.
 My favorite segment takes you through the “back door” of the Board of Trade to Little Cheyenne.
 This downtown backwater is an odd collection of small businesses and overlooked buildings.
 It somehow exists right across the ‘L’ from the very essence of high-flying financial capitalism.
 Wonderfully bonkers.
 The tour group stops here for a drink in a dive bar under the ‘L’ tracks.

 2. Tour the Burnham Library in The Rookery